TheNiron/VeriffDemoTests/e2e-ui-tests/README.md

 #### Run with cypress UI
  npx cypress open

+## Run E2E UI tests in Docker
+If you have docker installed, you can just pull the image I have created and run tests with it.
+The docker will volume the results report at the end of tests to your local machine.

+1. Pull the docker image: ```docker pull rasanjana29/veriff-demo-ui-tests:1.0.0```
+2. Run the docker ```docker run -t -i -v ${PWD}/Veriff-ui-test-reports:/e2e-test/cypress/reports rasanjana29/veriff-demo-ui-tests:1.0.0 npx cypress run --browser chrome```

+In the above command you can also change the browser you want to run the tests in with headless mode.
+Ex:
+* --browser firefox
+* --browser edge
+* --browser chromium

+After the tests are executed, a test report will be generated in the current directory of the terminal with name “Veriff-ui-test-reports/html/index.html”.

+note for MAC M1 users : Unfortunately, Cypress tests can't be run with docker on linux/arm64 systems yet.
+There's an open issue for this:  https://github.com/cypress-io/cypress-docker-images/issues/431

 html report :
  <img width="1703" alt="Screenshot 2022-07-06 at 11 22 13 PM" src="https://user-images.githubusercontent.com/32265029/177615522-77d6ed01-8d40-4201-a683-99208adee31b.png">